Lupus – Diagnosis, Symptoms, and Treatment

 What is Lupus?

 Systemic Lupus Erythematosus – otherwise known as lupus – is an inflammatory autoimmune condition and typically affects women of reproductive age and causes joint pain.
 Other manifestations of the disease include fatigue, rash, dry eyes/mouth, inflammation in other parts of the body, and blood cell abnormalities.
-One of the most worrisome complications of lupus is kidney disease, which is a common cause of dialysis dependence in young women.
+One of the most problematic lupus complications is kidney disease, which is a common cause of dialysis dependence in young women.
 Lupus is also associated with an increased risk of heart attack and stroke.

-Since this condition may have devastating complications and can affect quality of life, it is important to become educated about its symptoms, diagnosis, and treatment.
-By the end of this article, you will be able to answer the following important questions:
+Since this condition may have devastating complications and can affect the quality of life, it is crucial to become educated about its symptoms, diagnosis, and treatment.

-The origin of lupus it not entirely clear, but researchers believe the disease is likely related to genetic (family history) and environmental factors.
-Lupus is an autoimmune disease – meaning that the body recognizes certain organs and tissues as being foreign and attacks itself.
+The origin of lupus is not entirely clear, but researchers believe the disease is likely related to genetic (family history) and environmental factors.
+Lupus is an autoimmune disease – meaning that the body recognizes specific organs and tissues as being foreign and attacks itself.
 This commonly manifests with inflammation in the joints, skin, mouth, eyes, and other organs.

 Lupus is a relatively common condition as it affects approximately 1.5 million Americans.
 There are about 16,000 new cases of lupus diagnosed per year.

-The disease is most frequently seen in woman of childbearing age (usually aged between 15-44 years), but can also affect men and children.
+The disease is most frequently seen in women of childbearing age (usually aged between 15-44 years) but can also affect men and children.

-The disease is more commonly seen in non-Caucasian persons.
+The disease is more common in non-Caucasian persons.

-Lupus can cause a wide variety of symptoms that affects multiple organ systems.
+Lupus can cause various symptoms that affect multiple organ systems.
 Some of the most common symptoms of lupus include: